Mabi19/dotfiles/README.md

 This is the system configuration that I use on my Arch Linux computers.

-Required things (I probably should add a script that installs them in the future):
+Required things (There's a script that installs all of this included):

 **Compositor & Related**
 - hyprland